 The European Union takes its road safety standards very seriously.
 It is, thus, not uncommon to see major European countries topping the road safety studies every year.
 Everything related to tyre safety of a car, for example, is controlled by the European Tyre Labelling Regulation (EULR).

 Starting November 2012, the EULR has brought in the 'EU tyre label', which is a modified standard of tyre labelling.
-At MG Auto Motorsport Ltd in Ripley, Nottinghamshire, our professional experts have since become adept at handling this new type of tyres and also indulge in selling related tyre models.
+At MG Auto Motorsport Ltd in Ripley, Nottinghamshire, our professional experts have since become adept at handling these new types of tyres and also indulge in selling related tyre models.

 Why the new EU Tyre labelling system?

 The primary objective behind the EU tyre labelling is threefold.
 To put things in perspective, we have indicated the key areas that the EULR has kept in mind and how it might influence you.

 * Savings via increased fuel efficiency:

 While the cost of owning and driving an automobile in the UK is on the rise, the new EU tyre labelling system strives to improve fuel efficiency through their standardised tyre ratings.
 This rating system is a colour coded scale and ranges from ‘A’ to ‘G’.